 – chromatic tuner (calibrated to 442Hz)

 – and most importantly, a basic understanding of musical scales.

 The standard musical scale contains the notes C, D, E, F, G, A and B. When you go up the scale (ie. going higher in pitch), you tighten the string.
 While going down the scale (ie. going lower in pitch), you loosen the string.

 Let’s assume we will be tuning the Guzheng to the key of D, which also happens to be the most commonly used key for the Guzheng.
 The Guzheng is tuned pentatonically, which means the Guzheng strings are tuned to DO, RE, MI, SO, LA, or ‘1’, ‘2’, ‘3’, ‘5’ , ‘6’.

 For D major, the notes are D, E, F#, A & B.

-What makes tuning the Guzheng easy is that the strings follows the same notes ( D, E, f#, A, B ), just in different octaves.
+What makes tuning the Guzheng easy is that the strings follow the same notes (D, E, F#, A, B), but only in different octaves.
 This means that you would’ve covered 20 out of the 21 strings on the Guzheng!
-(Neat).
-It you’ve done it right, the very last string should be tuned to a..
+Neat!
+If you’ve done it right, the very last string should be tuned to a..
 D!

 So, with all that in mind, let’s start tuning!